 Hearing is more complex than you may realize.
 Hearing aids are designed to address various types and levels of hearing loss by changing how sound enters the ear.

-The audiologist will complete a hearing aid fitting in the office.
+A hearing specialist will complete a hearing aid fitting in the office.
 When you get home, practice using your hearing aid with a friend in various settings.

-If if still doesn’t sound right after a few weeks, talk to your doctor.
+If it still doesn’t sound right after a few weeks, talk to your doctor.
 They may be able to make adjustments or help you better understand how the hearing aid works in settings where you’re having difficulty.

 4. I Had Forgotten What I Was Missing without Full Hearing

 Do you remember what a playful whisper sounds like?
 What about gentle laugher?
-How about soft music, birds singing, wind chimes or the wind?
+How about soft music, birds singing, wind chimes, or the wind?
 Perhaps you’ve forgotten what it’s like to hear the soft breath of a significant other sitting close beside you or children playing outside.

 Many people who get a hearing aid share that it’s a pleasant surprise to suddenly hear these little things that they had forgotten about.
 It means so much to have these sounds restored–it allows them to again experience the fullness and magnificence of the world around them.